andreav/swgit/doc/custom_tags.rst

      #. **allowed-brtypes**: (list)
           Allow tagging only on these branches.
-          Not valorized means: all branches are allowed.
+          Not assigned means: all branches are allowed.

      #. **denied-brtypes**: (list)
           Deny tagging only on these branches.
-          Not valorized means: never deny.
+          Not assigned means: never deny.

      #. **tag-in-past**:
           Let the tagger tag a commit already pushed on origin.